HBO-i/ictresearchmethods.nl/README.md

 # ICTMethods.nl

+⛔️ **Currently work in progress, so there are still some bugs in the app**

 **[Live link](https://www.ictmethods.nl/)**

 As an ICT student or professional, you need to solve all kind of ICT challenges.
 Answering the questions and tackling the problems or opportunities of your ICT project requires research and often a combination of various ICT research methods.
 The toolkit on this website offers you a set of possible research methods and a framework to select the appropriate (combination of) methods.